ibm-cloud-docs/vpc/vpn-client-to-site-auth-rules.md

 {{site.data.keyword.attribute-definition-list}}

-# Using VPN client authorization rules (Beta)
+# Using VPN client authorization rules
 {: #client-vpn-auth-rules}

 Each network must have an authorization rule that grants access to the network.
 {: shortdesc}

-## Adding authorization rules using the UI
+## Adding authorization rules by using the UI
 {: #ui-add-auth-rule}
 {: ui}